|« PreviousNext »|

 user or group.
 You cannot specify a specific Amazon EMR resource

 in a policy, such as a specific cluster.
 You can only

 In an IAM policy, to specify Amazon EMR actions, the action name must be prefixed with the

 elasticmapreduce.
 You use wildcards to specify all actions

 related to Amazon EMR.
 The wildcard

 Users with permission to use Amazon EMR API actions can create and manage clusters as described elsewhere in this guide.
-Users must use their own AWS Access ID and secret key to authenticate Amazon EMR commands.
-For more information about creating clusters, go to Manage Clusters.
+Users must use their own AWS access ID and secret key to authenticate Amazon EMR commands.
+For more information about creating clusters, see Manage Clusters.